huaweicloud/terraform-provider-huaweicloud/docs/resources/ccm_certificate_import.md

 Using this resource to import an existing SSL certificate to CCM service within HuaweiCloud, and support pushing the SSL certificate to other HuaweiCloud services.

+-> Certificates encrypted with SM series cryptographic algorithms cannot be deployed to other cloud services.

 ## Example Usage

-### Load the certificate contents from the local files
+### Load the certificate contents from the local files with SM series cryptographic algorithm type

 ```hcl
 variable "enterprise_project_id" {}